oicr-gsi/shesmu/language.md

 defined in the file).
 Functions cannot be defined recursively.
 The return type is determined automatically.

+Functions can be shared across Shesmu files using the `Export` keyword:

+    Export Function myfunc(string someparameter) someparameter ~ /.*x$/;

+Take care not to duplicate exported functions with functions exported by other scripts, functions from plugins, or built-in functions.
+If this happens, one will be selected at random.

 ## Constants
 Constants may be defined intermixed with olives and functions, after the `Input` and any `TypeAlias` definitions: